 The rocks and nodding groves rebellow to the roar.”

-In the above mentioned ode, the speaker is addressing to poetry that is coming out among from different places to find its echoes in the nature.
+In the above-mentioned ode, the speaker is addressing poetry that is coming out from different places to find its echoes in nature.
 This is a good example of a true ode.

 “Sylvan historian, who canst thus express

 A flowery tale more sweetly than our rhyme …